 The Superior Court’s Appellate Division found the use of polygraphs for therapeutic, rehabilitative and risk management purposes was permissible.
 However, the technical evidence (the determination of ...

 California: For each of the last five years, members of the Golden State Warriors basketball team have visited San Quentin State Prison.
 Superstars Kevin Durant and Draymond Green sat among the prisoners and observed from the sidelines as members of the Warriors front office staff played a pickup game against select prisoner ballers during the September 24, 2016 visit.
 The pair also signed autographs and played some dominos.

 California: “It was pretty much like being locked in a toilet bowl,” said Josh Snyder, one of 33 prisoners who filed separate yet identical lawsuits against Riverside County for unsanitary jail conditions that stemmed from a plumbing problem known as “ping pong toilets.”
 Each of the suits claims that if a toilet is flushed in one cell, those in nearby cells overflow and spill sewage onto the floor.
 Riverside County’s chief deputy overseeing corrections, Geoff Raya, denied the fetid conditions.
 “Not just the toilets, but everything from drinking fountains to showers are working as designed,” she claimed.
-In an August 11, 2016 article published by the Desert Sun, PLN managing editor Alex Friedmann was quoted as saying, “If you had overflowing sewage in public schools or the Legislature or the mayor ...
+In an August 11, 2016 article published by the Desert Sun, PLN managing editor Alex Friedmann was quoted as saying, “If you had overflowing sewage in public schools or the Legislature or ...